Samantha Brown: Travel Channel

 On February 8, 2010, the Travel Channel presented Samantha Brown's 10th Anniversary Special to commemorate Brown's ten years as host.

-On April 9, 2010, she made a special guest appearance on The Price Is Right to present a travel-themed showcase.
+On April 9, 2010, she made a guest appearance on The Price Is Right to present a travel-themed showcase.

 On July 12, 2010, Samantha Brown's Asia was released on the Travel Channel.

-In Anthony Bourdain's "Christmas Special" episode of No Reservations, first aired in the U.S. on December 12, 2011, Samantha Brown appeared in a segment that satirized both her persona and the supposed conflict between the "perky" Brown and the "edgy" Bourdain.
-In the same month, more in keeping with her wholesome "girl next door" image, Brown hosted a video tour of the new Disney resort in Hawaii, which was produced and released by Disney to promote the Disney Vacation Club.In the summer of 2013, Samantha shot a new pilot for the Travel Channel in the Yellowstone area but Brown tweeted at the time that she could not talk about it for fear of jinxing the project.
+Anthony Bourdain's "Christmas Special" episode of No Reservations, first aired in the U.S. on December 12, 2011.
+Samantha Brown appeared in a segment that satirized both her persona and the supposed conflict between the "perky" Brown and the "edgy" Bourdain.
+In the same month, more in keeping with her wholesome "girl next door" image, Brown hosted a video tour of the new Disney resort in Hawaii, which was produced and released by Disney to promote the Disney Vacation Club.

+In the summer of 2013, Samantha shot a new pilot for the Travel Channel in the Yellowstone area but Brown tweeted at the time that she could not talk about it for fear of jinxing the project.
 The project later proved to be two sample episodes of Samantha Brown's Cash Attack, a travel-related game show.
 Brown ambushed tourists in popular travel destinations and gave them an opportunity to win cash by answering questions related to the area and/or performing travel challenges.
 The two episodes aired on November 26, 2013.

 Brown served as a co-host of The Trip: 2014, a sweepstakes event that took viewers on a trip through Spain and Morocco.

 Brown was also a co-host for The Trip: 2015 in Hawaii, which originally aired in February 2015.
 She was seen in the Travel Channel series 50/50 with co-host Chris Grundy in 2015 and Track Down Samantha Brown.

 PBS

 In the summer of 2017, Brown left the Travel Channel and later started filming a new series for PBS, Samantha Brown's Places to Love.
 According to PBS, the series, first airing on January 6, 2018, features Brown seeking out "the little known spots and haunts where innovators and disrupters are creating a brand new travel experience.
 Whether it's food and drink, art and design, culture or adventure, at the end of each episode viewers will have a well curated list of experiences that focus on not just how to visit a destination but how to belong to it."
 In March 2019, Samantha Brown's Places to Love received three Daytime Emmy nominations, for Outstanding Travel/Adventure Program, Outstanding Directing in a Lifestyle Program, and Outstanding Host in a Lifestyle Program.
 On May 3, 2019, Samantha Brown's Places to Love won the Emmy for Outstanding Travel/Adventure Program and Brown won the Emmy for Outstanding Host.
 On February 11, 2020, Brown announced on Facebook that Samantha Brown's Places to Love was beginning production on Season 4.
+On May 1, 2024, Brown announced on her Instagram that Season 8 was beginning production.